gordonmleigh/gordonmleigh/README.md

 ### 1. I'm an expert in Full-Stack TypeScript (React/Node.js) development

-I've focused mostly on building full-stack TypeScript applications since 2017, letting me build a decent level of expertise with TypeScript, React, Node.js, and cloud-native technologies such as AWS Lambda, SQS, SNS, and API Gateway.
+I've focused mostly on building full-stack TypeScript applications since 2017, building expertise with TypeScript, React, Node.js, and cloud-native technologies such as AWS Lambda, SQS, SNS, and API Gateway.

 ### 2. I'm a multi-technologist